 The Negative Effects of Marijuana

-There has also been research done showing that marijuana’s negative effects on attention, memory and learning can last for days or even weeks after the immediate effects of the drug wear off.
+There has also been research done showing that marijuana’s negative effects on attention, memory, and learning can last for days or even weeks after the immediate effects of the drug wear off.
 So someone who smokes marijuana on a daily basis may be functioning at a lower intellectual level for a bulk of their time.
 There is considerable evidence to suggest that students who smoke marijuana do not do as well in school as their classmates who don’t smoke.
-As an example, a review of 48 relevant studies found marijuana use to reduce chances of graduating.
-Several studies have even linked heavy use of marijuana to a lower income, greater dependence on welfare, unemployment, criminal behavior and lower life satisfaction.
+As an example, a review of 48 relevant studies found marijuana use to reduce the chances of graduating.
+Several studies have even linked heavy use of marijuana to a lower income, greater dependence on welfare, unemployment, criminal behavior, and lower life satisfaction.

 Symptoms of Marijuana Addiction

 The symptoms of addiction to marijuana appear to be similar to other substance use disorders, although the long-term consequences may be less severe.
 Adults who are seeking marijuana addiction treatment have used marijuana nearly every day for more than 10 years and have attempted to quit more than six times.
 People with marijuana use disorders, especially young people, are found to also often suffer from psychiatric disorders and abuse or be addicted to other substances like cocaine or alcohol.
 Studies have shown that to be effective, substance abuse rehab should include treating any mental health disorders with standard treatments involving medications and behavioral therapies to help reduce marijuana use, especially among heavy users and those with chronic and severe mental disorders.
 Currently, there are no medications used for addiction recovery programs centered on marijuana use disorder but research is currently active in this area.
 Because sleep problems like insomnia are common in marijuana withdrawals, some studies are examining the effectiveness of medications that aid in sleep.